 Status and Distribution

-Very local, currently known from around a dozen widely scattered coastal saltmarsh sites in England and Wales.
-Probably under-recorded and can be found in abundance at some of these sites.
-The moths have been known to wander a few kilometres inland following tidal inundation of their nearby coastal habitat.
+Very local, recorded historically from 18 widely scattered coastal saltmarsh sites in England and Wales.
+Since 2000 it has only been recorded at ten of these sites but is possibly under-recorded.
+It can be present in abundance at some of these sites and the moth has been known to wander a few kilometres inland following tidal inundation of their nearby coastal habitat.

 Finding the Moth